centralnicgroup-opensource/rtldev-middleware-php-sdk-old/README.md

 Run `composer require "hexonet/php-sdk:1.0.0"`.
 You find the available version listed on the registry page.
-In your script simply use `require 'vendor/autoload.php';` or `require 'vendor/hexonet/php-sdk';` See our demonstration app which you can find [here](https://github.com/hexonet/php-sdk-demo).
+In your script simply use `require 'vendor/autoload.php';` or `require 'vendor/hexonet/php-sdk';`

 ### Usage Examples